icopy-site/awesome/docs/awesome/awesome-terraform.md

 * [ruby-terraform](https://github.com/infrablocks/ruby_terraform) - Simple Ruby wrapper for invoking terraform commands.
 * [terraboard](https://github.com/camptocamp/terraboard) - Web dashboard to inspect Terraform States.
 * [terraboot](https://github.com/MastodonC/terraboot) - DSL to generate a terraform configuration and run it.
-* [terrafile](https://github.com/coretech/terrafile) - Systematically manage external modules from Github for use in Terraform (https://github.com/shuaibiyy/awesome-terraform/blob/master/written in Go).
+* [terrafile](https://github.com/coretech/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Go).
-* [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (https://github.com/shuaibiyy/awesome-terraform/blob/master/written in Ruby).
+* [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Ruby).
 * [terraform-docs](https://github.com/segmentio/terraform-docs) - Quick utility to generate docs from terraform modules.
 * [terraform-landscape](https://github.com/coinbase/terraform-landscape) - Improve Terraform's plan output to be easier to read and understand.
 * [terraform-plan-parser](https://github.com/lifeomic/terraform-plan-parser) - Command line utility and JavaScript API for parsing stdout from `terraform plan` and converting it to JSON.